dimos99/stokeskit/interactive/README.md

 ### Vector Visualization
 The simulation provides real-time visualization of:
-- Velocity vectors (blue)
+- Velocity vectors (green)
-- Hydrodynamic force vectors (red)
+- Hydrodynamic force vectors (orange)

 ### Physical Accuracy
-- Properly scaled hydrodynamic interactions
+- Properly scaled hydrodynamic interactions using resistance matrices
 - Mass-proportional gravity effects
 - Viscous damping of motion
 - Elastic collisions with conservation of momentum

-## Extending the Simulation

-To add more spheres or additional physics:
-1. Extend the `spheres` list in the `HydrodynamicSimulation` class
-2. Update the `calculate_hydrodynamic_forces` method to handle multiple sphere interactions
-3. Add additional resistance functions for more complex hydrodynamic effects
+- Brownian motion scaled by temperature and particle size

 ## Troubleshooting

 If you encounter performance issues:
-- Disable Brownian motion
+- Disable Brownian motion (using the button)
 - Reduce the display resolution in config.py
-- Simplify the physics model by using simple drag instead of full hydrodynamics
+- Simplify the physics model by turning off hydrodynamics
+- Ensure your Python environment has access to StokesKit